 The idea for Grief Coach came to me on my flight home from a friend's funeral in 2015.
-Gordon & I had been friends since we were teenagers.
-I was flattered to have been asked to speak at his funeral, but I was also nervous, because Gordon was the best friend (and second cousin) of my husband, who had died by suicide over a decade earlier.
-So I knew there would be lots of people at Gordon's funeral who I hadn't seen for a long, long time.
+He and I had been friends for over 20 years.
+I was flattered to have been asked to speak at his funeral, but I was also nervous, because he was the best friend (and second cousin) of my husband, who had died by suicide over a decade earlier.
+So I knew there would be lots of people at the funeral who I hadn't seen for a long, long time.

-As I took my seat at the funeral, the woman next to me in my pew immediately asked how I knew Gordon.
+As I took my seat at the funeral, the woman next to me in my pew immediately asked how I knew the family.
 When I told her my name, her face collapsed.
 “Are you Barry’s widow?” she asked.
 She was visibly shaken.
 “I’m so sorry I didn’t reach out back then, Emma, I’ve been wondering about you all this time.
 How are you?
 Did you re-marry?
 I don’t know why we didn’t call you,” she explained.
 She was ashamed and apologetic.
-Over the next two days, I had dozens of similar conversations and heard an outpouring of regret and embarrassment.
+Over the next two days, I had dozens of similar conversations and heard an outpouring of regret.

 On my flight home from the funeral, I reflected on what had been an emotional, but also eye-opening, weekend.
 I thought about the fear and discomfort that had kept people from reaching out.
 I thought about the pain that their distance had caused me — but also the pain that their distance had caused them.
 For over a decade, people I cared about had been carrying around guilt and shame.

 It all seemed so unnecessary.
 I knew we could do better.